Help us improve your experience.

 BGP Global Summary

-To access the BGP Global widget, navigate to Organization > Inventory > Routers > Router Name > Router Insights or Routers > Router Name > Router Insights.
+To access the BGP Global section, navigate to Routers > Router Name > Insights page.
+Then click the BGP tab in the Routing Protocols section.

-You can view BGP global summary of a router on the BGP Global widget.
-You can view Routing Tables, BGP peers chart, and Routing Table Stats chart on this widget to understand the status of all BGP peers and BGP sessions of a router.
+You can view BGP global summary of a router in the BGP Global section.
+You can view Routing Tables, BGP peers chart, and Routing Table Stats chart on this section to understand the status of all BGP peers and BGP sessions of a router.

 Note: